Okay... some music theater basics:

 so... a music theater composer does what?

 At a high-level, a musical theater composer is responsible for a show's music.
-Most musical theater composers work with a development team that includes a book writer, librettist and lyricist who are responsible for the show's story, writing the script, and adding the lyrics.
+Most musical theater composers work with a development team that can includes a playwright, librettist and lyricist who are responsible for the book, writing the script, adding the lyrics and stage directions to the libretto, as well as an orchestrator and/or arranger.
 There are some versatile composers like Lin-Manuel Miranda, who take the creative process a step further by overseeing every aspect of a musical from start to finish.

 In the "production stage" of a new show the composer will some times work with the music director to tweak the final performance based on the talent and physical setting for the show, but the music director is usually permitted to make minor adjustments to the score based the configuration of the ensemble, a singer's range and/or issues associated with staging, blocking and/or choreography.